In order to help you more quickly, please CLICK HERE TO EMAIL US or call 704.372.8322. A representative of the firm will call you ASAP.

 DUI/DWI

-DUI (driving under the influence) is referred to as driving while impaired, or DWI, in North Carolina.
-The offense carries stiff penalties in North Carolina, as it does now in many states.
-Anyone driving with a BAC (blood alcohol content) testing .08 or higher is subject to DWI charges.
+The offense of DWI (driving while impaired) carries stiff penalties in North Carolina, as it does in many states.
+Anyone driving with a BAC (blood alcohol content) testing .08 or higher in North Carolina is subject to DWI charges.

-- The open container law prohibits open containers for beer or wine in the motor vehicle while in a public vehicular area.
+North Carolina's open container law prohibits open containers for beer or wine in the motor vehicle while in a public vehicular area.

 Traffic